fernandesdiego/covidhub/README.md

 News page powered by newscatcherapi.com

-Brings up the most recent, most relevant and top ranked news.
+Brings up the most recent, most relevant and top ranked news on your current language.

-Currently only for portuguese language, you can change it on *ArticleRepository.cs* class
++Update: added option to select your preferred language.

 ![View](covidhub.png)